-Inheriting a house in Washington can impact you financially.
+Inheriting a house can impact you financially.
 You and your family members may need to pay inheritance tax right after you are named as the owner, or you can be taxed once you get the money from the sale (capital gains tax).

 Laws regarding this differ from state to state, but generally, you will not qualify for home sale tax exclusion if you haven't lived for two years (from the past five years) in the property.